North Coast Water Board Program Priorities

 The role of the Enforcement program is to ensure that violations of orders and permits result in firm, fair, and consistent enforcement through direct actions; to develop policies and guidance for efficient and effective enforcement; to identify enforcement goals, priorities and performance metrics that ensure program transparency; and to evaluate enforcement capabilities to address program improvements.

 The Enforcement Unit is comprised of technical and investigative staff.
-These staff coordinate with attorneys and technical staff with the Regional Water Board regulatory programs and State Water Board Office of Enforcement in developing informal and formal enforcement actions including notices of violation, cleanup and investigative orders, and administrative liability actions.
-This unit serves all regulatory programs of the North Coast Water Board and coordinates with local, state, federal agencies on enforcement actions and referrals to local and state prosecutors.
-Additionally, the Enforcement Unit works with non-profit organizations, Resource Conservations Districts, and other local agencies to develop and implement Compliance Projects, Enhanced Compliance Actions, and Supplemental Environmental Projects, which are environmentally beneficial projects that a settling party agrees to undertake in the settlement of an action to offset a portion of a civil penalty.
+These staff coordinate with attorneys and technical staff with the North Coast Water Board regulatory programs and State Water Board Office of Enforcement in developing informal and formal enforcement actions including notices of violation, cleanup and investigative orders, and administrative liability actions.
+This unit serves all regulatory programs of the North Coast Water Board and coordinates with local, state, and federal agencies on enforcement actions and referrals to local and state prosecutors.
+Additionally, the Enforcement Unit works with non-profit organizations, Resource Conservation Districts, and other local agencies to develop and implement Compliance Projects, Enhanced Compliance Actions, and Supplemental Environmental Projects, which are environmentally beneficial projects that a settling party agrees to undertake in the settlement of an action to offset a portion of a civil penalty.

 - Waste discharge violations associated with site development and use for cannabis cultivation without applicable permits.